zaphosting/docs/docs/dedicated-raid.md

 ### Select Boot Volume

 If you have touched your RAID, it is necessary to select boot volume.
-This can easily be done in **Select Voot Volume**, choose there the logical drive which you have created, otherwise your server will stuck in a bootloop.
+This can easily be done in **Select Boot Volume**, choose there the logical drive which you have created, otherwise your server will stuck in a bootloop.

 **Select Boot Volume**<br/>
 ![](https://screensaver01.zap-hosting.com/index.php/s/2GDEYfjnkmaKF9F/preview)